mwhite4/MADpatterns/README.md

 doi: http://dx.doi.org/10.1101/083808

+Update: A new function has been added to the program in order to model the effect of a reduced number of active precursors (parameter Y).
+For more information on this parameter, please read our new paper:

+Wang et al. (2017).
+Inefficient Crossover Maturation Underlies Elevated Aneuploidy in Human Female Meiosis.
+Cell; 168: 977 - 989

 ## Known Bugs
 The simulation part of the program will fail to execute if a set of input parameters is used that leads to no simulated object receiving any precursor